 Hit the road with ITS Logistics

 At ITS, we are seeking experienced drivers to join our team.
 We offer competitive pay and benefits, a 401k option with company match, national healthcare coverage, generous home time, dedicated freight, paid vacation and holidays—and most importantly, respect.
-If you think you have what it takes to join the ITS team as a company driver, check out our open truck driving jobs, contact us at (877) 765-5487, view our current job openings, or fill out a short app today.
+If you think you have what it takes to join the ITS team as a company driver, check out our open truck driving jobs, contact us at (877) 765-5487 or view our current job openings.